Bowden cable: Inner wire

-Inner wire ropes for push applications have an additional winding that runs in the opposite direction to the wind of the actual inner wire.
-The wind may be like that of a spring or a wind with a flat strip; these are called spring wrap and spiral wrap respectively.
+The inner wire rope for push applications has an additional winding that runs in the opposite direction to the wind of the innermost wire.
+The wind may be like that of a spring or a wind with a flat strip; these are respectively called spring wrap and spiral wrap.

-Some applications such as lawn mower throttles, automobile manual chokes, and some bicycle shifting systems require significant pushing ability and so use a cable with a solid inner wire.
+Some applications, such as lawn mower throttles, automobile manual chokes, and some bicycle shifting systems require significant pushing ability and so use a cable with a solid inner wire.
 These cables are usually less flexible than ones with stranded inner wires.

 Ends

 One end of the inner cable may have a small shaped piece of metal, known (from the pear-shaped soldered terminations used in some cases) as a nipple (as can be seen in the BMX rear brake detangler picture) that fits into a shifter or brake lever mechanism.
-The other end is often clamped (as can be seen in the rear derailleur picture) to the part of the brake or shifter that needs to be moved, or as is most common with motorcycle control cables, fitted with another nipple.
+The other end is often clamped (as can be seen in the rear derailleur picture) to the part of the brake or shifter that needs to be moved or, as is most common with motorcycle control cables, fitted with another nipple.

-Traditionally, in bicycles, shifter cables are anchored on the shifter with a small cylindrical nipple, concentric with the cable.
+Traditionally, in bicycles a shifter cable is anchored on the shifter end with a small cylindrical nipple, concentric with the cable.
 Bicycle brake nipples however, vary between mountain bikes (MTB), with straight handlebars, and road bikes, with drop-handlebars.
-MTB bikes use a barrel-shaped (cylindrical) nipple to anchor the brake cable at the brake lever, while road bikes have a pear-shaped nipple.
+A mountain bike typically uses a barrel-shaped (cylindrical) nipple to anchor a brake cable at the brake lever, while a road bike typically uses a pear-shaped nipple.
 Some replacement brake cables for bicycles come with both styles, one on each end.
 The unneeded end is cut off and discarded upon installation.

-In bicycle applications, for both brakes and gear-shifting, the outer dimension of the cap or ferrule that terminates a housing, is selected to make a loose fit within the barrel-adjuster's end.
+In bicycle applications, for both brakes and gear-shifting, the outer dimension of the cap, or ferrule, that terminates a housing is selected to make a loose fit within the barrel-adjuster's end.
 In this way the barrel will slip on the ferrule as it is turned during adjustments.
 If the ferrule were to be jammed into the barrel end, then the cable would twist during fruitless attempts at adjustment.